 Late responses are messages you respond to more than two full business days after receiving them.
 The day the message is received, weekends, and holidays in your country are not counted toward this window.
 This metric applies only to opening messages from retailers.
 Follow-ups sent by retailers, messages that you mark as spam, conversations you initiated, and messages sent when you’re in Pause Mode are not counted.

-💡 Tip: If you’re ever overwhelmed with orders, planning on traveling, or just need a break, you can always put your shop on Pause Mode.
-You won’t be expected to return messages or fulfill orders as long as your shop is in this mode.
+💡 Tip: If you’re ever overwhelmed with orders, planning on travelling, or just need a break, you can always put your shop on Pause Mode.
+You won’t be expected to return messages or fulfil orders as long as your shop is in this mode.